melvynator/ELK_twitter/README.md

 ## Introduction

 This repository aims to provide a fully working "out-of-the-box" data pipeline for doing Machine learning on Twitter data using the ELK (Elasticsearch, Logstash, and Kibana) stack.
+If you are not familiar with Logstash you may want to follow this [tutorial](https://github.com/melvynator/Logstash_tutorial/blob/master/README.md) first.

 After having installed ELK you should be able in 5 minutes to visualize dashboard like the following: